GiuseppeBellamacina/Kagi-ML-dev-challenge/README.md

 # **Kagi ML Dev Challenge**

+⚠️⚠️⚠️⚠️⚠️

+I disabled API server at the moment.
+Please contact me at bellamacina50@gmail.com to activate it or see the following video demo **[YouTube Demo](https://www.youtube.com/watch?v=ubm9zkNf8jM)**

+⚠️⚠️⚠️⚠️⚠️

 ## **🪐 Introduction**

 This project was developed as part of the **[Kagi ML Dev Challenge](https://hackmd.io/@vprelovac/rJ2G_Tx9T)**, with the goal of building an efficient and intuitive system for **query reformulation** and **information retrieval**.
 The challenge consisted of two main tasks: